hamdy-cryptic/CSE-616-WUW-Detector-Project/README.md

 This paper inspired the main neural network architecture.
 Some changes are found between the paper implementation and the one found in the repo because of using different datasets.
 Further discussion about the differences will be seen later.
 The main core of the architecture is similar in both implementations as bidirectional LSTMs (5 layers) are used, and extracted features are the same too.

 # File usage
+After downloading a clone of this repo, you can run the main.py file to train the model based on the csv file found in the final_audio_data_csv folder.
+When training finishes, you can run the real_time_testing.py to test the trained model with your own voice.

+$ the first file: